Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Discussion

-Addressing RQ4, we presented two approaches that allow to cluster channels: The first approach leverages the topical distribution of channels to group actors based on the topical similarity of the content they distribute.
-Applying this to the seed channels for the collection of the data set indicates promising results for future research attempts in clustering actors on social media based on the content of their postings in a time-saving manner.
-The second method we propose in this context leverages the embeddings that were learned from the social graph that we built from the data set.
-It also uses the results from the topic model, i.e. merges relational data between the channels with the content they shared.
-Our results indicate the presence of different communities that vary in the number of hateful users.
-The large communities appear to be spanned by the seed users, however, we also detected smaller communities that do not contain any seed users, indicating that our sampling approach was able to find new user clusters.
+Addressing RQ4, we presented two approaches that allow clustering channels: The first approach leverages the topical distribution of channels to group actors based on the topical similarity of the content they spread.
+Applying this to the seed channels for the collection of the dataset indicates promising results for future research attempts in clustering actors on social media based on the content of their postings in a time-saving manner.
+The second method we propose in this context leverages embeddings learned from the social graph that we developed from the dataset.
+It also uses the results from the topic model, i.e., it merges relational data between the channels with the content they shared.
+Our results indicate different communities that vary in the number of hateful users.
+Large communities appear to be spanned by seed users; however, we also detected smaller communities that do not contain any seed users, indicating that our sampling approach could find new user clusters.
 For a more precise evaluation of these results, more general information about the German hater community would have been helpful.